 Additionally, some software packages that are used to trade child pornography on the Internet must be set to share online content with others seeking to obtain such material via the Internet.
 A particular user may believe that their computer is not set in such a way so as to allow others to obtain contraband from them, when in fact it is open to outsiders browsing for this material.
 Lack of knowledge or understanding as to how your computer and/or the software functions is not a defense to a child pornography charge.

 Finally, child pornography defendants should not depend upon their Internet service provider from protecting their privacy as it concerns their account.
 If law enforcement serves the ISP with a subpoena, the latter will comply and turn over all of the account information.

 Another frequent scenario involves individuals viewing and downloading child porn at work using the business's computer system.
 If the business owner learns that an employee is using the office system for porn, they often contact the police.

 Upon arrest, the agents will almost certainly attempt to question the defendant.
 IT IS ABSOLUTELY CRUCIAL THAT THE DEFENDANT SAY NOTHING TO THE AGENTS, INVOKE THEIR RIGHT TO REMAIN SILENT, AND CONTACT A CRIMINAL LAWYER IMMEDIATELY."But I Put the File(s) in the Trash Bin!?!"

 It does not matter.
 Law enforcement agencies including, without limitation, the FBI, use sophisticated computer forensic technology and equipment to recover files that were purportedly erased.

-New Brunswick criminal lawyer James S. Friedman represents defendants charged with federal crimes in the federal district courts of New Jersey and New York City, including child porn offenses.
-If you have been charged with possession of child porn or distribution of child pornography, contact criminal defense attorney James S. Friedman immediately.
+Defendants in these cases need an experienced New Jersey federal crimes attorney who represents defendants charged with federal offenses.
+If you have been charged with possession of child porn or distribution of child pornography, contact us immediately.